 The systems checks are carried out (if applicable) as well as the normal radio call and downwind prelanding checks.

-If the runway in use is not suitable and a diversion to another aerodrome is preferred, practise in this procedure should be given before first solo (refer CFI).
+If the runway in use is not suitable, and a diversion to another aerodrome is preferred, practice in this procedure should be given before first solo (refer CFI).